Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Merrimack Home Heating Fuel Comparison

-Residences have a choice of fuels to choose from when it comes to heating.
-Heating Oil is the preferred choice in Merrimack, used by 212,831 or 37% of families.
-The next most popular primary heating fuel for Merrimack homeowners is Natural Gas, used by 124,974 homes (22%).
-The other homes are heated with Propane (21%), Electricity (12%), Wood (6%), and Other (2%).
+Homeowners have a choice of fuels to choose from when it comes to heating.
+Heating Oil is the preferred choice in Merrimack, used by 212,831 or 37% of households.
+The next most popular primary heating fuel for Merrimack households is Natural Gas, used by 124,974 homes (22%).
+The remaining homes are heated with Propane (21%), Electricity (12%), Wood (6%), and Other (2%).

 Merrimack County Residential Primary Home Heating Fuel (in Number of Households)